-The mission of Ubah Medical Academy is to provide students with a rigorous education that will prepare them for college and the pursuit of medical or other meaningful careers in our community.
-As a public charter high school, Ubah Medical Academy is open to all students, but our program is inclusively designed to meet the unique needs of international students and their families.
+The mission of Ubah Academy is to provide students with a rigorous education that will prepare them for college and the pursuit of medical or other meaningful careers in our community.
+As a public charter high school, Ubah Academy is open to all students, but our program is designed to meet the unique needs of diverse students and their families in a culturally sensitive environment.